YogeshBabyOP/Technical-Blogs/python.md

         10

 ## while - Loop

-> We use this loop when we want our block of code to get executed till the condition is met false..
+> We use this loop when we want our block of code to get executed till the condition is met False.

-> Note..
-      > There is chance of loop getting stuck to infinity..
-So make sure that the condition is met False later.. i.e auto increment feature not available like for             for-loop
+> Make sure that the condition is met False in future, since there is a chance of loop getting stuck to infinity
+### (cause, love you for infinity..♾️💚).

+> The reason is, we know that the while loops run until the conditions holds True, so if there is no False condition the loops runs for infinite times.

-# Syntax
+#### Syntax

-  >> while(condition):
-  Eg..
+    while (condition == True):

+      // Group of statements
+      // increment/decrement

+  > Example

+      n = 5
+      while (i < n):
+          print(i)
+          i = i + 1

-  > while(i < n):   (here loop executes till the condition (i < n) met False)
+      (here loop executes till the condition (i < n) met False)

 2.5 code